EnAccess/OpenPAYGO-HDK/README.md

 <p align="center">
     <em>The OpenPAYGO is an open source token system to enable PAYGO functionality in new products.</em>
 </p>

-# OpenPAYGO HDK

-This repository is for the OpenPAYGO HDK (Hardware Development Kit), a ready-to-use implementation of OpenPAYGO technologies (currently Token and Pass) in a dev kit that is both convenient for prototyping and easy to turn into optimized production products.

 <p align="center">
   <img
     alt="Project Status"